Rensing-Lab/TAPscan-v4-website/README.md

 2. Start the application for the first time
    -  `make first-run`

 This will run the application in docker.
 Once it has started successfully,  open a new terminal and run the configuration step:

 2. Apply configuration:
    - `make configure`

-This may take a few minutes, when everything is ready, the containers will be stopped.
+This may take a few minutes.
+When everything is ready, the containers will be stopped.
 From now on, we can control TAPscan directly using the docker compose file.

 3. Start TAPscan application
    - `docker-compose up` (or `make run`)